Dylan-Liew/definitely-not-java/docs/07-static-field.md

 - Use meaningful names for constants
 - Consider using existing constants (e.g., Math.PI)

 > Notes:
 - Lifecycle and Memory behavior:
     - Static fields are initialised exactly once when the class is first loaded by the JVM.
-    - static fields may lead to memory leaks if it stores large objects like Lists or Maps in them.
+    - Static fields may lead to memory leaks
-      Additionally, if forget to clear the large objects, they will never get garbage collected.
+        - Java uses automatic garbage collection
+        - Objects aren't collected if still referenced
+        - Static fields are tied to the class for its lifetime
+        - Large objects held by static fields remains reachable and uncollected, potentially causing memory leaks
     - Static blocks for complex static initalisation
         - Example:
         ```java